Odie8683/one-rom/docs/MULTI-ROM-SETS.md

 You can find pre-built configurations in [`config`](/config/README.md), named `set-*.mk`.

-[STM32 Selection](/docs/STM32-SELECTION.md) gives guidance on the STM32F4 clock speed requirement for serving Multi-ROM sets.
+[STM32 Selection](/docs/STM32-SELECTION.md) gives guidance on the STM32F4 clock speed requirement for serving Multi-ROM sets if using One ROM Ice.

 ## Set Configuration